JeffersonLab/jiriaf-fireworks/readme.md

 ## Note
 - `/fw/my_launchpad.yaml` is the yaml file for the launchpad.
 You can modify it to change the launchpad settings.
 - Make sure that the port of mongodb (27017 as default) is reachable for the container.
 If not reachable, check the port is opened to all interfaces or not.

+## Setup on db server
+- Setup the db and user that are used in `my_launchpad.yaml` file.
+Use `FireWorks/util/create_db.sh` script to create the db and user.

+## Setup on compute node
+- Setup python environment based on the `requirements.txt` file.
+- Setup configuration files using `FireWorks/util/create_project.py` script.
+This will create two files `my_qadapter.yaml` and `my_fworker.yaml`.
+- Make sure that the mongodb is reachable from the compute node.
+If not, you can use ssh tunneling to connect to the mongodb.